Deal Team Overview

-Commercial diplomacy is central to our foreign policy, as outlined in the December 2017 National Security Strategy.
-In order to better assist U.S. companies to secure export and investment opportunities overseas, the Departments of State and Commerce, jointly lead the Deal Teams initiative, in collaboration with other economic and development focused U.S. government agencies, are rolling out Embassy Deal Teams (Deal Teams) at our overseas missions.
+Commercial diplomacy is central to our foreign policy.
+In order to better assist U.S. companies to secure export and investment opportunities overseas, the Departments of State and Commerce, jointly lead the Deal Teams initiative, in collaboration with eleven other economic and development focused U.S. government agencies.

-Deal Teams are working groups of interagency officers and staff at our overseas posts focused on helping U.S. companies do business in their markets.
-The purpose of the Deal Team Initiative is to support U.S. companies already pursuing deals abroad and to identify new deal prospects for interested U.S. companies.
-Deal Teams are an important tool in implementing commercial diplomacy and they already exist in many posts.
+Embassy Deal Teams are working groups of interagency officers and staff at our overseas posts focused on helping U.S. companies do business in their markets.
+The purpose of the Deal Team Initiative is to support U.S. businesses interested in exporting and investing overseas by identifying opportunities early in the deal cycle and deploying all available U.S. government tools to help U.S. companies successfully compete abroad.

 Deal Teams are a powerful tool because they bring together the collective programs, resources, and expertise of the U.S. government.
-The U.S. government agencies that will be represented in the Deal Teams include The Departments of Agriculture, Commerce, Defense, Energy, State, Transportation, and Treasury; the United States Agency for International Development (USAID), the U.S. Trade and Development Agency (USTDA), the Export-Import Bank of the United States (EXIM), the U.S. International Development Finance Corporation (DFC), and the Millennium Challenge Corporation (MCC), and the Small Business Administration (SBA).
+The U.S. government agencies that will be represented in the Deal Teams include The Departments of Agriculture, Commerce, Energy, Homeland Security, State, Transportation, and Treasury; the United States Agency for International Development (USAID), the U.S. Trade and Development Agency (USTDA), the Export-Import Bank of the United States (EXIM), the U.S. International Development Finance Corporation (DFC), the Millennium Challenge Corporation (MCC), and the Small Business Administration (SBA).